wangwei0537/awx/docs/inventory_plugins.md

 The CLI entry point `ansible-inventory` was introduced in Ansible 2.4.
-In Tower 3.2, inventory imports began running this command as an intermediary between the scripts or user-provided inventory and the import's logic to save content to database.
+In Tower 3.2, inventory imports began running this command as an intermediary between the inventory and the import's logic to save content to database.
 Using `ansible-inventory` eliminates the need to maintain source-specific logic, relying on Ansible's code instead.
 This also allows us to